 A tennis racket handle isn’t round — it’s shaped like an octagon, meaning it has eight flat sides, or bevels.
 These bevels are the key to understanding how grips work in tennis.
 When a coach tells you to use a “Continental grip” or “Semi-Western forehand,” what they really mean is: put the base knuckle of your index finger (and usually the heel pad of your hand) on a specific bevel.

 Knowing how to identify and feel these bevels is essential for learning, practicing, or correcting your grip.
-However, when you use Gripsnake, our tennis grip training tool, you don’t really need to worry much about bevels and their numbering.
-This is because, once positioned correctly, Gripsnake gives your hand tactile feedback, guiding it automatically in the correct positions.
+However, when you use a tennis grip training tool, you don’t really need to worry much about bevels and their numbering because of the tactile feedback that these tools provide.

 How Bevel Numbering Works (for Right-Handed Players)